Scattering Matrix and Analytic Torsion: Abstract

 \section{Abstract}

-For a compact manifold, which has a part isometric to a cylinder of finite length, we consider an adiabatic limit procedure, in which the length of the cylinder tends to infinity.
-We study the asymptotic of the spectrum of Hodge-Laplacian and the asymptotic of the $L^2$-metric on de Rham cohomology.
-As an application, we give a pure analytic proof of the gluing formula for analytic torsion.
+We consider a compact manifold with a piece isometric to a (finite length) cylinder.
+By making the length of the cylinder tend to infinity, we obtain an asymptotic gluing formula for the zeta determinant of the Hodge-Laplacian and an asymptotic expansion of the $L^2$-torsion of the corresponding Mayer--Vietoris exact sequence.
+As an application, we give a purely analytic proof of the gluing formula for analytic torsion.